LuffyTheFox/diffusers/examples/dreambooth/README.md

-Fork from ShivamShirao diffusers repo https://github.com/ShivamShrirao/diffusers optimized for Anything v3.0 AI This fork will use training and class images from your Google Drive.
+Fork from ShivamShirao diffusers repo https://github.com/ShivamShrirao/diffusers optimized for Anything v3.0 and Genshin Impact characters

+This fork will use training and class images from your Google Drive.
 Everything is preconfigured for 36 training pictures.

 Training pictures located here: https://drive.google.com/drive/folders/1eYmoi_ukumAsvOf9M7-0rWYFjPyoed1r?usp=share_link